 The variability, in relation to the weather and the season, of the visibility and the conditions of the soil, make its use difficult and risky, also considering that, besides M. Zeda, the work of maintenance of the path and of signage restoration are not yet carried out.

 The ridge Corone di Ghina-Cima Sasso is a variation of the Bove path, with grade F mountaineering difficulties in the CAI and T5 classification in the CAS classification.
-Since the scheduled maintenance work is not yet carried out, the route is also lacking an existing chain, removed by unknown people, with an increase in the mountaineering difficulty.

 The text describing the Bove Path is taken from P. Crosa Lenz - G. Frangioni, Parco Nazionale Val Grande, edizioni Grossi, 2011, with additions by Tiziano Maioli, Official Park Guide.